What we’re about

 Permits can be bought hereWhat bike to ride?

-Top off your sealant (you should be tubeless) but carry a spare tube, plugs, patch kit and everything you need to fix a flat.
+Top off your sealant (you should be tubeless) but carry a spare tube, plugs, patch kit, pump and everything you need to fix a flat.
 It will also be a good idea to carry a spare quick link, a few chain links, the tool to fix a broken chain and a mini toolI think that covers it.
 If I missed something or you have a question please let me know